kwkoo/pod-watcher-controller/README.md

 	curl http://$(oc get -n demo route/demo -o jsonpath='{.spec.host}')
 	```

-The demo app should print out the `providerID` of the node that it is deployed on.
+The demo app should print out information about the node that the pod is deployed on.

 ## Resources